meodai/dialog-size/README.md

 ### Relative system

 - `size(1)` will return the largest size in your system (20rem)
-- `size(-1)` will return the smalest size in your system (0.2rem)
+- `size(-1)` will return the smallest size in your system (0.2rem)
 - `size(0)` will return the base size (1rem)
 - `size(.2)` will snap to the closest value in your system

 ### Names

-You can also refere to absolute points in your size system by using names:
+You can also refer to absolute points in your size system by using names:

 - `size(large)` will return

 ### Value

-There is also the possibility to use a size in the same unit then your system.
+There is also the possibility to use a size in the same unit than your system.
 (In this case REM)

-- `size(9rem)` will retrun 10rem since its the closest in your system
+- `size(9rem)` will return 10rem since it's the closest in your system

 ## Contributors 👯